protontypes/open-sustainable-technology/README.md

 - [pyafscgap](https://github.com/SchmidtDSE/afscgap) - Community contributed Python-based tools for working with public bottom trawl surveys data from the NOAA Alaska Fisheries Science Center Groundfish Assessment Program.
 - [Echopype](https://github.com/OSOceanAcoustics/echopype) - A package built to enable interoperability and scalability in ocean sonar data processing.
 - [NeuralHydrology](https://github.com/neuralhydrology/neuralhydrology) - Python library to train neural networks with a strong focus on hydrological applications.
+- [ERSEM](https://github.com/pmlmodelling/ersem) - A marine biogeochemical and ecosystem model that describes the cycling of carbon, nitrogen, phosphorus, silicon, oxygen and iron through the lower trophic level pelagic and benthic ecosystems.
+- [OSMOSE](https://github.com/osmose-model/osmose) - A multispecies and individual-based model which focuses on fish species.